lps-rocks/Pelican-Keeper/README.md

 # Pelican Keeper
 A Discord bot that will display the status of your Pelican Game Servers in a Discord Channel

+> [!CAUTION]
+> The Secrets File has been changed to accomidate with multi-channel messaging, Look at the JSON structure below where you'll see the new structure!

 This Discord bot is a basic compile-and-run bot built in .NET 8.0.
 > [!TIP]
 > This bot can be installed and run on the generic C# Egg on Pelican.